LilieStead/portfolio/README.md

-## portfolio for software development assigment
+## Portfolio for software development  with agile assignment